What symptoms and pain are associated with the longissimus thoracis?

 - Biceps Femoris

 Satellite trigger points: Latissimus dorsi, Quadratus lumborum, Serratus posterior superior, Serratus posterior inferior, Psoas major

 For detailed anatomy information see: Longissimus Anatomy: Origin, Insertion, Action and Innervation

 Help with Longissimus Thoracis Muscle Pain

 Warm Therapy Gel For Middle and Low Back Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
 It provides warmth without burning heat and is great for relieving pain.
-Applying Sombra to the muscles along the length of the spine, and across the lower back can help reduce pain and tightness caused by the longissimus thoracis muscle.
+Applying Sombra to the muscles along the length of the spine, and across the lower back, hip and buttocks can help reduce pain and tightness caused by the longissimus thoracis muscle.
 I recommend Sombra for chronic pain and pain from arthritis.